EXPLAINER: What's next in Musk's epic battle with Twitter?

 But it’s not over yet.
 Twitter says it intends to close the deal at the agreed-upon price, but the two sides are still booked for an Oct.
 17 trial in Delaware over Musk’s earlier attempts to terminate the deal.

-On Wednesday, the judge presiding over the case said she will “continue to press on toward our trial” because neither side has formally moved to stop it.
+The judge presiding over the case said this week that she will “continue to press on toward our trial” because neither side has formally moved to stop it and on Thursday she ordered both sides to wrap up disputes over evidence.

 IS THE TRIAL STILL ON?